-THE VICE CHAIRMAN: (SHRI DINESH GOSWAMI): Mr. Sezbivan.
+THE VICE CHAIRMAN: (SHRI DINESH GOSWAMI): Mr. Sezhiyan.
 Not here.
 Yes, Dr. Siddhu.

-The Vice-Chairmaa (Sbri Ai'vind Ganesh Kulkarni) in the chair.
+The Vice-Chairman (Shri Arvind Ganesh Kulkarni) in the chair.

 DR. M. M. S. SIDDHU (Uttar Pradesh): The hon.
-Finance Minister, while the Budget, said that the introducing proposals we had made in the Budget Parliament should presented to the Government -s demonstrate that responsive to all the reasonable demands and would be ever ready to redress genuine grievances.
+Finance Minister, introducing the Budget, said while that the proposals we had made in the presented to Parliament should demonstrate that the Government is responsive to all the reasonable demands and would be ever ready to redress genuine grievances.
 Sir, one has to live to complain about that.
-You take any newspape, and see the headlines about the number of persons who have died, not of natural death, but something like a dead body found in JNU, an officer having died, dacoits in Uttar Pradesh, taking persons to the wall, shooting them, going to another v.'llage and repeating the same thing, Phoolan Devi, the 'norori-ous queen' as they call her, is threatening again that she will do it again, and last of all, a brawl in a liquor shop, and so on.
+You take any newspaper and see the headlines about the number of persons who have died, not of natural death, but something like a dead body found in JNU, an officer having died, dacoits in Uttar Pradesh, taking persons to the wall, shooting them, going to another village and repeating the same thing Phoolan Devi, the 'nororious queen' as they call her, is threatening again that she will do it again, and last of all, a brawl in a liquor shop, and so on.
 A person, if he were to live, will be able to enjoy some of the fruits of raising the standard of

 [Dr. M. M. S. Siddhu] living the benefits of the egalitarian society.
 But, alas, we are suffering from the ills which we thought, when Independence comes, will disappear.
 Otherwise, how is it possible?
 I do not blame any political party for it.
 But all of us are responsible that we have not been able to create a sense of security among the people, to integrate them emotionally.
-Nationally we have failed to create a sense that a brawl between two persons beflonging to different communities does not necessarily mean a communal riot, and over and above that, if all these things were to happen Sir, where are we leading to?
-Will jt strengthen the nation?
-But the people first must live and learn to live together.
-It is good that the hon.
-Prime Minister had been there, and I hope things will not be repeate- ed.
+Nationally we have failed to create a sense that a brawl between two persons belonging to different communities does not necessarily mean a communal riot, and over and above that, if all these things happen Sir, where are we were to leading to?
+Will it strengthen the But the people first must nation?
+Tt. live and learn to live together. that the hon.
+Prime is good had been there. and I Minister hope things will not be repeateed.
 But, it is a pious hope that I have, because we have not created anything by which a national fervour could be created.
 We have not changed our educational system.
 We have paid lip service to it.
-We have thought fci terms of economic or fiscal targets.
-We have forgotten about physical targets as far as social security, ifor instance, is concerned.
-For instance, hc), w much money is being spent as a whole on the elementary and adult education?
+We thought in terms of economic or fiscal targets.
+We have forgotten about physical targets as far as social security, for instance, is concerned.
+For instance, how much money is being spent as a whole on the elementary and adult education?
 How are you going to change the attitude of man?
 All of us want him to live.
-In that direction unless and untill we make vigorous efforts other than calling the Integration Council, leaders meeting at one place or the other we will not be able to achieve the results.
-Caste-ism, communalism, liriguism, chauvinism we all condemn at one time or the other.
+In that direction unless and untill we make vigorous efforts other than calling the Inte-Council, leaders meeting at one place or the other we will not be able to achieve the results.
+Casteism, communalism, linguism, chauvinism we all condemn at one time or the other.
 Still things are going on.
 Take for instance, the hon.
-Members •of the Legislatures harbouring da-eoits.
+Members of the Legislatures harbouring dacoits.
 And they have been named.
 An individual has been named in Uttar Pradesh.
-That is why, I will not like to say, the legislature in Uttar Pradesh.
+That is why, I will not like to say, the legislature in Uttar Pracesh.
 What has been the result?
 The dacoits who were harboured have taken vengeance on the Scheduled Castes and the Scheduled Tribes people because they think that they were the informers.
 Therefore, something more has to be done for them.
-I appeal to the Government and through you, Sir, I appeal to .hose persons who have not lost sanity that this should end.
+I appeal to the Government and through you, Sir, I appeal to 'hose persons who have not lost sanity that this should end.